OleEichhorn/bitcoin-msvc/README.md

 Clone the Bitcoin Core repo https://github.com/bitcoin/bitcoin.git to:
 	`<path>\bitcoin`
 	You might want to name it per its current version, and create a link from "bitcoin" to the current version.
 That's what I did.
-For example, if the current version is 0.10.2, you could name the directory `bitcoin-0.10.2` and then `>mklink /j bitcoin bitcoin-0.10.2`
+For example, if the current version is 0.11.1, you could name the directory `bitcoin-0.11.1` and then `>mklink /j bitcoin bitcoin-0.11.1`

 Download the Berkeley DB source http://download.oracle.com/berkeley-db and unzip it to:
 	`<path>\external\berkeleydb`
-	You might want to name it for it's current version and create a link, e.g. unzip to `db-4.8.30.NC`, then >`mklink /j berkeleydb db-4.8.30.NC`
+	You might want to name it for it's version and create a link, e.g. unzip to `db-4.8.30.NC`, then >`mklink /j berkeleydb db-4.8.30.NC`  (Note that db-4.8.30.NC is NOT the current version, but it is the version recommended for use with Bitcoin Core...)

 Clone the Boost repo https://github.com/boostorg/boost.git to:
 	`<path>\external\boost`
-	You might name it `boost_1.59.0` and then `>mklink /j boost boost_1.59.0`
+	You might name it `boost_1.56.0` and then `>mklink /j boost boost_1.56.0`

 Clone protobuf repo https://github.com/google/protobuf/releases/download to:
 	`<path>\external\protobuf`